nikitakot/nestjs-boilerplate/article/article-devto.md

 export class AppModule {}
 ```

-You may notice I removed `AppController` and `AppService` from main module.
+You may notice I removed `AppController` and `AppService` from the main module.
 We don't need them since we will be using GraphQL instead of REST.
 Appropriate files can be deleted too.

 To test this setup out, let's create a simple graphql API schema.